CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 Crafting a Compiler.
 Fischer, LeBlanc, Cytron.
 2010.
 ====================================================
-The last couple of chapters are the most interesting -these focus on code generation and program optimization.
+The last couple of chapters are the most interesting - these focus on code generation and program optimization.

 The 2nd edition of the book (with Cytron as co author) has a description of Static Single assignment that is perhaps the most complete in all the books I cover here.
 The 1st edition describes data flow analysis in more